Timdenders/Grin-and-Gourmet/README.md

 ## Usage Instructions
 ### Start Screen:
-- If you haven't done so already, input your name and then click the submit button.
+- If you haven't done so already, input your name and then click the "submit" button.
 This action will present a warm welcome message incorporating the entered name.
 ### Main Screen:
-- On the main screen, you can view your recipes, if any have been created.
+- On the main screen, you can view your recipes if any have been created.
 - Utilize the search bar to filter recipes by name or rating.
 - To edit or view a recipe, select the recipe, triggering a dialog box for editing purposes.
 - To create a new recipe, click the button located in the top-right corner.
 This action will open a dialog box for you to compose a new recipe.
 ### Edit/Create Dialog Box:
 - Within this dialog box, provide details such as the recipe name, description, and instructions, and select a rating.
 - Clicking the "upload image" button opens a separate window, enabling you to choose an image from your computer to display in the dialog box.
-- Selecting the submit button will either create a new recipe or save the edits.
+- Selecting the "submit" button will either create a new recipe or save the edits.
 - If in the edit dialog box, a delete button will be visible.
 Clicking it will delete the recipe.
 - The close button deactivates the dialog box.